 The Storm to End All Storms

 We planned a holiday drive to St. Louis to visit family.
 Of course, the day before we were to leave, a violent ice storm hit the St. Louis area.
 The ice knocked down power lines throughout the city, leaving most of the city without electricity and heat.
-Electricians from around the country were sent to the city to help restore the power.
+Electricians from around the country arrived to the city to restore the power.
 Those without power in their homes booked hotel rooms that had electricity and heat.

 At our hotel, we found no parking.
 Electric service trucks littered the parking lot.
 We headed into the lobby to find what seemed like the entire population, searching for rooms.
 Unfortunately, the city had arranged to house the electricians coming in from out of state, pushing those who checked in late out of their rooms, with no other accommodations to be found in the city.

 We arrived just in time to secure our room, although we were told that the hotel staff was preparing to release our room to a traveling service person.
 We were lucky.
 The people behind us in line were not so lucky.

 Have you had a bad travel experience?
 We’d love to commiserate with you.
 Tell us your story.
 You also can follow us on Instagram, Facebook, and Twitter to see future travel worthy photos.
 We promise to tell you the story behind the picture — warts and all.

 We have plenty more Travel Mishaps.
 Read about our Sick and Tired Vacations.